NodeBE4/opinion/_posts/2022-04-04-EnclavedMicrostate.md

 > (considering that a JP manager, Mane-chan, is watching over Bae)

 You realise that 'Mane-chan' is simply an abbreviated form of 'Manager-chan', right?

+----- __302.3__ -----2022-04-06 22:24:27+08:00:

+It's worth noting that manager=/=producer/director.
+A-chan (and presumably Omega, if Omega is indeed just one individual) doesn't actually manage any specific talents, but instead has some kind of higher-level role in planning and organising content, as well as a public-facing role as the 'voice of Hololive' so to speak when it comes to things like news updates or main-channel collabs.
+She essentially 'speaks for Hololive' as basically a representative of the agency in the abstract.
+J-Chad, Enma and Jenma, as well as the anonymous Mane-chans for Council and IRyS, aren't public-facing the way A-chan is, because their role is simply managing the EN Holomems on a day-to-day basis.
+Behind the scenes, whoever Omega is probably has a similar kind of role to A-chan in terms of managing and organising branch-wide activities, and the Omega character would have been there for the purposes of adding in A-chan's other role as the 'face' of Hololive as an agency, just for HoloEN instead of HoloJP.

+Which actually leads me to the thought that a fifth reason why Omega's been sidelined is that A-chan's written English is pretty good, even if it may be run past a copy editor before anything is posted, so in a sense, there's even less point in having a specifically EN producer Twitter account for interactions if A-chan is now capable of handling EN Twitter interactions.

+----- __302.4__ -----2022-04-06 22:27:43+08:00:

+To be fair, A-chan has had a 3d model since July 2018 and Live2D since February 2019; it's just she's appeared with them more frequently as of late.

 ### 303: [When were immigrants first allowed to become Police Officers in the United States??](https://old.reddit.com/r/AskHistorians/comments/txb45y/when_were_immigrants_first_allowed_to_become/), submitted on 2022-04-06 09:57:15+08:00.